Welcome to

 Play with confidence in a music-loving city — kind guidance, clear steps, music you enjoy.

-Teachers near Manchester
+Our Piano Teachers in Manchester

-Browse a few nearby teachers to get started — or search again above to refine.
+Browse local piano teachers to get started, or search again above to find the nearest piano teacher to you.

 I began playing piano at aged 7 before taking up woodwind instruments.
 I attended Cardiff University, graduating in 2012.
 I went on to complete my Post Graduate Certificate in Education before teaching Music.
-I taught Secondary Music up to A level for 10 years and was Head of Department, teaching piano, flute and saxophone privately.
-I left teaching in the summer and have moved to Manchester from Bristol and have continued to teach piano locally.
+I taught…

-About piano lessons in Manchester
+About Piano lessons in Manchester

 Manchester teachers keep lessons warm and practical.
 You'll explore pieces that inspire you—from classical to pop to electronic—with steady, supportive coaching.